DENG-MIT/StiffNet-Benchmark/README.md

 ### Ordinary Differential Equations

-* ROBER (Python/Julia): A classical simple by challanging benchmarks for stiff solvers.
+* ROBER (Python/Julia): A classical simple yet challanging benchmarks for stiff solvers.

-* POLLU (Python/Julia): A classical simple by challanging benchmarks for stiff solvers.
+* POLLU (Python/Julia): A classical simple yet challanging benchmarks for stiff solvers.

 * Pyrolysis of Propane {Combustion | rely on Cantera} {Coming Soon}: A strong stiff system from the field of combustion.

 ### Partial Differential Equations

-* RUSS (Julia): A classical simple by challanging benchmarks for stiff solvers.
+* RUSS (Julia): A classical simple yet challanging benchmarks for stiff solvers.

 * One-dimensional Non-premixed Flame {Combustion | rely on Cantera} {Comming Soon}: A strong stiff system from the field of combustion.